JosephPB/n3jet/c++_calls/README.md

 ./ex_3g2A
 ```

-Since this test uses the same model as trained in the first test, this script will print out the Python and C++ converted model results before and after standardisation for comparison.
+Since this example uses the same model as trained in the first example above, this script will print out the Python and C++ converted model results before and after standardisation for comparison.
 For this test to pass, these results should be in agreement.